HongW2019/OAP-spark2.4.3/README.md

 ```
 You can run Spark with the following example to try OAP cache function with DRAM.
 We recommand you use Thrift server
 The Thrift JDBC/ODBC server implemented here corresponds to the HiveServer2 in Hive 1.2.1.
 You can test the JDBC server with the beeline script that comes with Spark.
-In the [Index](#Use Index with OAP on Spark) part, we have create a table oap_test, next we will try OAP Cache.
+In the Working with OAP Index, we have create a table oap_test, next we will try OAP Cache.
 When we use ```spark-shell``` to create table oap_test, ```metastore_db``` will be created in the current directory "$SPARK_HOME/bin/" , so firstly we need to run Thrift JDBC server in the same directory "$SPARK_HOME/bin/"
 ```
 . $SPARK_HOME/sbin/start-thriftserver.sh